langston-barrett/treereduce/_sources/algorithm.md.txt

 # Algorithm

 `treedd` brings together many improvements to the delta-debugging algorithm for tree-structured inputs from the academic literature.
+Following the naming schemes in the literature, we might call its algorithm "recursive hierarchical delta debugging with hoisting".

 See: HDDr Figure 5.